rtruxal/pycogserv/README.md

 >>> # compatible params.
 Must be in {param : value} format
  ```

-Quickly notice that the web_searcher instance will keep track of your 'offset' value every time you call the .search() method.
+Quickly notice that the web_searcher instance will keep track of your 'offset' value every time you call the .search() method. **This will be important in Step 3: Paging Results**
 ```py
 >>> print web_searcher.current_offset
 0